cgat-developers/ruffus/doc/decorators/transform_ex.rst

        documentation for details of regular expression syntax Each output file name is created using regular expression substitution with ``output_pattern``

-.. _task.transform.input_pattern:
+.. _decorators.transform.input_pattern:

     * *input_pattern*
        Specifies the resulting input file name(s).

        Must be wrapped in a ``inputs`` indicator object.

-.. _task.transform.output_pattern:
+.. _decorators.transform.output_pattern:

     * *output_pattern*
        Specifies the resulting output file name(s).

-.. _task.transform.extra_parameters:
+.. _decorators.transform.extra_parameters:

     * [*extra_parameters, ...*]
        Any extra parameters are passed to the task function.